SGI Octane: Audio

-Audio hardware is standard; even without extensions they can support low-latency (3 ms input-to-output) audio streams.
+Audio hardware is standard.
+Even without extensions they can support low-latency (3 ms input-to-output) audio streams.
 Alesis ADAT 8-channel, 24-bit optical ports are built-in, along with S/PDIF or AES/EBU optical and coaxial ports.

-Case and expandability
+Case

-The Octane cases are large (30x40x35 cm) and heavy (25 kg), yet there are no internal 5.25" drive bays, so external CD-ROM drives must be connected if desired.
-Extensions include video I/O, audio I/O, networking, real-time video compression boards, and external storage options (through SCSI, Fibre Channel or FireWire).
+The Octane cases are large (30x40x35 cm) and heavy (25 kg), but with no internal 5.25" drive bays, so external CD-ROM drives must be connected if desired.
+Extensions include video I/O, audio I/O, networking, real-time video compression boards, and external storage options (through SCSI, Fiber Channel, or FireWire).
 Octanes can use standard PCI cards with the optional PCI cardcage (which provides one half-length and two full-length 5V 64-bit PCI slots), or a PCI to XIO adapter (known as a 'shoehorn' which provides a single 3.3/5V 64-bit PCI slot).
 Older Octanes can be upgraded with VPro graphics however V10 and V12 graphics board require Xbow revision 1.4 and a Cherokee power supply.
 VPro V6 and V8 require Xbow revision 1.3 and a Cherokee power supply.
-There's distinct difference between the Cherokee (747 watt) and older Lucent (623 watt) power supplies.
-The mounting handle is silver in the Cherokee International manufactured power supplies while the original Lucent manufactured ones have black handles.

 Octane skins come in three types.
 The original Octane has green skins with the original SGI 'cube' logo.
-The later model Octanes have skins of the same colour as the original, but with Octane2-style lettering and logos.
+The later model Octanes have skins of the same color as the original, but with Octane2-style lettering and logos.
 Octane2 systems have blue skins with the modern lowercase letter-only SGI logo.

 I/O subsystem

 Octane series has two SCSI controllers that supports Ultra Wide SCSI devices.
-Systems can have a maximum of three internal 3.5" SCSI SCA devices, using proprietary mounting sleds that are also compatible with the Origin 2000, Origin 200 and Onyx2.
+Systems can have a maximum of three internal 3.5" SCSI SCA devices, using proprietary mounting sleds that are also compatible with the Origin 2000, Origin 200, and Onyx2.
 An external Ultra Wide SCSI port is used for connecting external devices.